mkl829/GaitDemo/README.md

 # GaitDemo: A demo of gait recognition models based on mmWave radar point clouds
 The repository contains a PyTorch re-implementation of the following gait recognition models: *mmGaitNet*, *SRPNet*, *TCPCN* and *PointNet*.

-*PointNet* is a general classification model based on point clouds, we modified it to fit the data.
+*PointNet* is a general classification model based on point clouds, we have modified it to fit the data.
 The other three models are specialized for gait recognition based on point clouds collected by millimeter wave radar.

 For more information about these models, please refer to [**Related Papers**](#click_jump).

-We use a much simplified data preprocess method and on these models.

-We slightly modify these models so that they can be used on different number of frames and different number of points per frame.
+Pay attention that we don't follow the original data preprocess method on the papers.
+Instead, we use a much simplified data preprocess method on these models.
+Besides, we slightly modify these models so that they can be used on different number of frames and different number of points per frame.

-## Dependencies
+## Installation
 The code has been tested with Python 3.9.17, CUDA 11.7 and PyTorch 1.13.1 on Windows 11.

 Following is the suggested way to install the dependencies: